rsnodgrass/gitinspector/README.md

 This replaces the need to manually calculate and specify `--since` and `--until` dates for quarterly analysis.

-### Team Configuration (Optional)
+### Configuration System
-To filter analysis to specific team members and optionally define repositories, create a JSON configuration file:
+GitInspector uses a standardized `team_config.json` file for configuration.
+This file can contain both team member definitions and repository paths:

 **team_config.json:**
 ```json